Welcome to today's edition of the Rush 24-7 podcast.

 They did.

-The Taliban provided safe haven for Al Qaeda.
+The Taliban provided safe haven for Al-Qaeda.

-Afghanistan Provided safe haven for Al Qaeda.
+That's where Afghanistan provided safe haven for Al-Qaeda.

 That's where they trained.